argentsea/docfx/index.md

 Database passwords can be secured using [Key Vault](https://azure.microsoft.com/en-us/services/key-vault/), [Secrets Manager](https://aws.amazon.com/secrets-manager/), [User Secrets](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets), [Docker secrets](https://docs.docker.com/engine/swarm/secrets/), or other secure storage.

-The configuration architecture simplifies the management of large numbers of data connections, reducing redunancy while making it easy to deploy a release though staging environments.
+The configuration architecture simplifies the management of large numbers of data connections, reducing redundancy while making it easy to deploy a release though staging environments.

-## Code Clarity and Maintenance
+## Maintainability via Code Clarity

 Supportability is about more than managing the operational burden.
 It also includes simplicity in understanding application behavior, ease in extending it with new features and requirements, and a discoverable path to resolving bugs.
 When long-lived applications must be supported by teams that are not the original authors, this becomes especially critical.